patrickm663/moehrke-co/content/education.md

 ## Certifications
 ### AWS Certified Cloud Practitioner | _2023_
-I cam currently studying towards **AWS Solutions Architect Associate**.
+I am currently studying towards **AWS Solutions Architect Associate**.
+A combination of on-the-job training, personal projects (such as this site), and free resources available on AWS Skill Explorer & YouTube have made studying for the certifications an enjoyable journey.
+I find they help focus my learning and development, but I do not believe they substitute hands-on experience and learning through experimentation (whatever the certificate or exam is in).